l7mp/stunner/README.md

 your media servers are readily reachable to WebRTC clients, despite running with a private IP address inside a Kubernetes pod.

-With a minimal understanding of WebRTC and Kubernetes, deploying STUNner should not take more than 5 minutes.
+With a minimal understanding of WebRTC and Kubernetes, deploying STUNner should take less than 5 minutes.

 * [Customize STUNner and deploy it](#installation) into your Kubernetes cluster and expose it over a public IP address and port.